On World Water Day, Fort Buchanan highlights its water harvesting capability

 |0

-This work, On World Water Day, Fort Buchanan highlights its water harvesting capability [Image 5 of 5], by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, On World Water Day, Fort Buchanan highlights its water harvesting capability, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT